MBK070/BANKSWIFT/README.md

 Acknowledgments:

-Guidance provided by "The Complete JavaScript Course 2021: From Zero to Expert! by Jonas Schmedtmann"
+Guidance taken from "The Complete JavaScript Course 2021: From Zero to Expert! by Jonas Schmedtmann"